-As per Section 19 of MGNREG Act, the State Governments shall, by rules, determine appropriate grievance redressal mechanisms which allows a worker/citizen to lodge complaint and trace the subsequent response.
-The time lines for redressal of grievances should be consistent with the provisions of "Public Service Delivery Act" of the State, if any.
-Such a system should also create awareness among the wage seekers regarding their entitlements, processes and the redressal system through Public Information Campaigns like Rozgar Diwas.
+Mahatma Gandhi NREGA, As per Section 19 of the State Governments shall, by rules, determine appropriate grievance redressal mechanisms which allow a worker/citizen to lodge complaint and trace the subsequent response.
+The time lines for redressal of grievances should be consistent with the provisions of "Public Service Delivery Act" or equivalent legislation of the State, if any.
+Such a system should also create awareness among the wage seekers regarding their entitlements. processes and the redressal system through Public Information Campaigns like Rojgar Diwas.
 Multiple modes should be enabled for the complainant to register a complaint and include written complaints as well as those through telephone help lines.
-Complaints should be entered in the complaint register (one of the 7 Registers) disposed within the statutory time limit.
+Complaints should be entered in the complaint register (one of the 7 Registers) and disposed within the statutory time limit.
 The complainants must also be informed of the action taken in writing.